Pursue your Dream

 It's possible, I realized.
 I could go to school and be back in time to pick up my children from the bus.

-Brittany introduced me to Mari from financial aid.
-After showing Mari my tax returns and other financial documents, she determined that I qualified for financial aid.
+Brittany introduced me to Denise from financial aid.
+After showing Denise my tax returns and other financial documents, she determined that I qualified for financial aid.
 Everything was falling right into place!
 Next, the medical assistant program chair discussed the ten-month program with me.
 I would be taking relevant courses like cardiac care and minor surgical procedures, not history or art.
 I would also have hands-on training and develop interpersonal skills vital for professional success.

 Still, I wondered, will there be a job for me when I graduate?
 Rob from the career services department showed me the numbers.
-According to the Bureau of Labor Statistics, the number of opportunities for medical assistants is expected to grow by twenty-nine percent over the next decade.1 Rob explained that his department would help with professional development through resume-building workshops, mock interviews, networking opportunities, and job placement.
+According to the Bureau of Labor Statistics, the number of opportunities for medical assistants is expected to grow by nineteen percent over the next decade.1 Rob explained that his department would help with professional development through resume-building workshops, mock interviews, networking opportunities, and job placement.
 Employers constantly offer jobs to Stautzenberger College graduates because they have been satisfied with the results of the school's programs.

 Even though I was nervous at first, I'm sure this is the right decision for me.